yiqu/recursion-ng-forms/README.md

   * habitantName (form control)
   * age (form control)
   * dependents (form array)
-    * The dependents array contains form groups that has a 'source_type' form control.
-The 'source_type' is a selection of 3 possible values: animal, tv, or habitant.
+    * The dependents array contains form groups that has a 'dependent_type' form control.
+The 'dependent_type' is a selection of 3 possible values: deceased, pet, or habitant.
 If habitant is chosen, display the Habitant form group again explained here.

+The dependents form array could contain a Habitant, which in turn contains dependents which could contain Habitants.
+Thus a recursion is needed for creating and displaying the form.

 ## Example result:
 ```yaml